Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 Choosing the Correct Formula

-| Question Type | Formula |
+| Question Type | Formula Used |

 |---|---|

-| Label, wrapper, curved side only | CSA |
+| Wrapper, label, curved side only | CSA |

-| Entire outer surface, including top and bottom | TSA |
+| Entire outer surface including top and bottom | TSA |

-| Capacity, space inside, litres | Volume |
+| Capacity, storage, liquid inside | Volume |

 Worked Examples

-Example 1 — Curved Surface Area of a Tin Can
+Example 1: Curved Surface Area of a Tin Can

 Radius = 7 cm